-FROM: David Yermack, Finance Dept. Chair; Richard Levich, Finance Dept. Deputy Chair
+FROM: David Yermack, Finance Dept. Chair and Manjiree Jog, Finance Dept. Deputy Chair

-SUBJECT: Suggested MBA Grading Standards for the Finance Department
+SUBJECT: Suggested MBA Grading Standards for the Department of Finance

-This memo lays out the Finance Department policy on suggested grading standards in the (full-time and Langone) MBA program effective Fall 2016 and reaffirms Department policies that go back more than 15 years.
+This memo lays out the Department of Finance policy on suggested grading standards in the full-time and Langone MBA programs that have been in place for more than 20 years, with certain refinements and clarifications.

-At NYU Stern, we strive to create courses that challenge students intellectually and that meet the Stern standards of academic excellence.
-It is part of your responsibility as a faculty member to evaluate student understanding of the materials in your course with examinations or written assignments that are sufficiently demanding to reveal differential performance.
+Our reputation depends in part on the ability of prospective employers to quickly ascertain that a student really understands financial theory and practice, and has the technical capability to use the tools learned in finance courses.
+It is part of your responsibility as a faculty member at New York University to evaluate student understanding of the materials in your course with examinations or written assignments that are sufficiently demanding to reveal differential performance.

-For the introductory courses, Foundations of Finance and Corporate Finance, for sections with enrollments of 20 students or more, we expect that a maximum of 35% of students will receive an “A” or “A-” grade.
-This policy is consistent with the Stern School guidelines for grading in core courses.
+For Foundations of Finance and Corporate Finance, for sections with enrollments of more than 20 students, we expect that approximately 35% of students will receive an A or A- grade.
+This policy is identical to the Stern School guidelines for grading in undergraduate core courses.

-For all other courses, the Finance Department guidelines are that instructors should award grades of “A” or “A-” to approximately 35% of students in these courses.
+For elective courses, the Stern faculty has agreed that the individual instructor or department is responsible for determining reasonable grading guidelines.
+The Department of Finance guidelines are that instructors should award grades of A or A- to approximately 35% of students in these courses as well.

 A reference to these guidelines should appear on your syllabus for the course so that students are aware of them.